 Personal statement from Mrs Overton

 I’m often asked what made me go into Obstetrics & Gynaecology.
 As a medical student, one of the women I looked after in labour thanked me and said that I should think about going into Obstetrics and Gynaecology.
 It is to her that I owe my career.

 I was a student doctor at the Royal Free Hospital School of Medicine in London and qualified as a doctor in 1987.
-I did House jobs in London and then went into Obstetrics & Gynaecology, first at the Royal Free in London and then at the John Radcliffe Hospital in Oxford.
+I did House jobs in London and then went into Obstetrics & Gynaecology in 1988, first at the Royal Free in London and then at the John Radcliffe Hospital in Oxford.
 I was a Research Fellow in the Nuffield Department of Obstetrics & Gynaecology studying the treatment of Endometriosis and pain.
 This work was awarded an MD by the University of London in 1996.